Multifamily Properties The Smart Way

 You often end up being the one doing all the grunt work because you came to the table with no money.

 That’s fine, by the way, if you have the bandwidth and tolerance for such.
-But I didn't have it at the time and those "real estate rookie duty" days are over for me.
+But I didn't have it at the time and the "real estate rookie duty" days are over for me.

-These insights are why I am not, primarily, attracted to pursue no money down scenarios and caution so hard about them.
+These insights are why I am not, primarily, attracted to pursue no money down scenarios and caution so hard around them.

 As my vision for my first deal is to bring not only my experience and knowledge but enough cash to the table to be respected and, actually, close.